 Kate Sessions Park gives you one of the best panoramic views of the city to go with your picnic.
 Located at 5115 Soledad Road in Pacific Beach just as the road starts heading up to Mount Soledad, Kate Sessions Park is an idyllic slice of green above the hustle and partying of PB.
 Holiday weekends can sometimes have a different ambiance, though, since the park can get more crowded and boisterous with revelers.
 Those times aside, the park is a wonderful place to have a barbecue, throw the frisbee, bring the dogs and enjoy the amazing views of Mission Bay and beyond.

 Presidio Park, above Old Town, has some wonderful hilly, grassy areas where you can throw down a blanket and enjoy the solitude.
 But there's one particularly great little area that's perfect for picnics located at the top of the winding road leading into the park.
 Called the Arbor, it's a little triangle slice of grass just before you head into the immaculate Mission Hills neighborhood.
 A few picnic tables are about the only amenities, but it's such a peaceful area that you can't help but feel stress-free after having a picnic there.Continue to 5 of 10 below.

 Rohr Park in Bonita

-Rohr Park is one of those large, recreational parks with all the requisite amenities: picnic areas, walking trails, playgrounds, softball fields.
+Rohr Park is one of those large, recreational parks with all the requisite amenities: Picnic areas, walking trails, playgrounds, and softball fields.
 Oh yeah, and a miniature railroad.
 Located in Bonita, adjacent to the Chula Vista Golf Course, Rohr Park is a popular picnic site for these reasons.
 If you're having a large gathering, or need a facility that has lots of recreational space, Rohr Park is a great choice.

 06 of 10